IslamMohamedMosaad/cs224d/README.md

-# cs224d
+# CS224d: Deep Learning for Natural Language Processing
- CS224d : Deep Learning for Natural Language Processing
+Notes,resources and assignments for the course CS224d: Deep Learning for Natural Language Processing.